drexed/lite-command/README.md

   step SendConfirmationEmail, SendConfirmationText
   step NotifyWarehouse, unless: proc { ctx.invoice.fullfilled_by_amazon? }

-  # Do NOT set a call method.
+  # Do NOT define a call method.
-  # Its defined by Lite::Command::Sequence

   private